andrenoberto/liveperson-twitter-search/README.md

 profile_image_url_https
 ```

-The Tweet search seems too verbose, so it is crucial to abstract all of the provided data to create a more simple interface.
-By reducing the number of attributes and models, we reduce the amount of relationships in the database and, consequently, the complexity of our API.
+The Tweet search API seems too verbose, so it is crucial to abstract, as much as possible, the provided data to create a simplified interface.
+By reducing the number of attributes and models, we reduce the amount of relationships in the database and, consequently, the complexity of our API

 It was an important decision, not just because it would save development time, but it also reflects in the front-end development, telling which features could be available.